yvovonBerg/TycoonUE4Docs/docs/changelists.md

 -> Tycoon hotfix: Resolved issue where the track would disappear after saving the map.

--> Tycoon hotfix: Resolved issue where the materials / textures were not visible after saving & loading the map.
+-> Tycoon hotfix: Resolved issue where the materials / textures were not visible after saving/loading maps.